 Students enrolled in Expedition, Expedition-Plus, the MountainTop Certificate Program, the Diploma in Biblical Studies, the Bachelor of Religious Education or the Bachelor of Theology program may be eligible, if qualified, for assistance under one or more of the following components of the Ontario Student Assistance Program (OSAP): the Canada Student Loans Program (CSL); the Ontario Student Loans Program (OSL).

 To ensure a completed assessment, students should apply online to OSAP at least 10-12 weeks prior to registration day with all required information.
 Missing information will delay processing of the OSAP application and may result in students paying a late fee if their OSAP funds are late arriving.
 Supporting documents must be submitted to Emmanuel for verification.

 A student receiving funding through OSAP, and failing to comply with the Active Student Participation Policy for five consecutive days of his/her scheduled classes (without valid and documented reason), will be considered to have withdrawn from the program and will no longer be eligible for OSAP funding.
 Failure to demonstrate Satisfactory Academic Achievement may also result in OSAP ineligibility.
 Further details relative to Performance Requirements as they pertain to the administration of the OSAP program are available from the Registrar.

 Whether you live on campus in residence or off-campus as a commuting student, you are part of the vibrant community at Emmanuel.
 Here’s a breakdown of the fees to help you plan for your future.

-Notes: The following chart displays the estimated costs to attend Emmanuel for one semester based on a 100% course load at 16 hours a week.
-Please keep in mind these prices reflect the 2017-2018 school year fees, which are subject to change.
+Notes: The following chart displays the estimated costs to attend Emmanuel for one semester based on a 100% course load at 16 credit hours a week.
+Please keep in mind these prices are subject to change.